Pat Robertson controversies: Leg press claims

-In May 2006, Robertson began claiming on his web site that through training and his "Age-Defying energy shake", he is able to leg press 2000 lb while others claim he is a liar, pushing a common energy formula.
-Two thousand pounds would be an exceptional accomplishment for a world-class athlete, to say nothing of Robertson, then in his seventies.
+In May 2006, Robertson began claiming on his web site that through training and his "Age-Defying energy shake", he was able to leg press 2000 lb while others note that he was being paid to promote a common energy formula, and this was a lie to promote sales of that product.
+Two thousand pounds would be an exceptional accomplishment for a world-class athlete, and Robertson was then in his seventies.
 For comparative purposes, when Dan Kendra set the Florida State University record of 1335 lb, the leg press machine required extensive modifications to hold the proper amount of weight, and the capillaries in both of Kendra's eyes burst during his successful attempt.
 Thus, Robertson's claimed achievement would add 665 lb to the best-ever total of Kendra, a top athlete in his physical prime, who later played in the National Football League and tried unsuccessfully to become a Navy SEAL.